 PSY 87540 Statistical Methods and Analysis

 This course provides instruction on the calculation, use, and interpretation of descriptive and inferential statistics.
 The focus of study emphasizes the application and interpretation of statistical tests in conducting research at the graduate level.
-This course introduces inferential statistics and their application to research design.
+Inferential statistics and their application to research design are introduced.
 Both parametric and non-parametric approaches to the analysis of data are discussed.Learning Outcomes: